joe-lynch/ODPE/README.md

 3. Navigate to the directory within the downloaded Github repository that corresponds to your operating system.
 4. Enter *java -jar odpe.jar*

-If your operating system is Windows, then you must download the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If your operating system is Windows 10, then you must download the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 See the Operating System section and other sections for troubleshooting.

 Requirements
 ---------------------------------------